 Welcome to Airtable!
-Airtable takes a radically different approach to data organization by giving you (yes, you!) the building blocks to create your own way of organizing anything—from film projects to apartment hunts and customer lists.
+Airtable takes a radically different approach to data organization by giving you (yes, you!) the building apps to create your own way of organizing anything—from film projects to apartment hunts and customer lists.

 To help you get started, here's a brief overview of the basic components of Airtable.